seisman/SeisDB-AACSE/README.md

   - https://scholarworks.alaska.edu/handle/11122/11967
 - Notes:
   1. Some events have origins like 00:00:60.000Z.
 I have to fix them manually.
   2. The 201907 QuakeML file in the raw tarball is broken.
-So no data for this month.
-I should report it to upstream data providers.
+Fan Wang @ MSU asked the original authors for the updated dataset and I got the new dataset from Fan Wang.

 ## Stations